All integrations

 Wrap an async function with `track()`

-Higher-order pattern: track(opts, fn) returns a wrapped version of fn that owns the activity lifecycle.
+Higher-order pattern: track(opts, fn) returns a wrapped version of fn that owns an @agent activity lifecycle.
 Resolves green, rejects red.

 deploy.ts